 Summary: After receiving a harsh emotional blow, Gilbert is wondering if he really belongs anywhere.
 Looking for somewhere to disappear for a while, he finds himself in Canada.
-Mathew is not used to people seeking him out, but when Gilbert arrives, he finds a friend to cure his loneliness and, just maybe, much more… PruCan, Human Names used (obviously)
+Matthew is not used to people seeking him out, but when Gilbert arrives, he finds a friend to cure his loneliness and, just maybe, much more… PruCan, Human Names used (obviously).
+Please read A/N.

 It was that look.

 The look the personification of the now dissolved Kingdom of Prussia kept sending him when he thought Roderich wasn't looking made the Austrian nation's eye twitch.
 It took two weeks to understand why he felt strange when Gilbert suddenly went silent; it sure wasn't because he enjoyed the man's narcissistic tone.
 Then, when facing the antique silver mirror above his fireplace, he looked up when his hair rose in the wake of Gilbert's silence and saw something that deeply disturbed him.
 Prussia's visage was one of intense longing, showing an unfulfilled need that had been denied for too long.